jumaffre/cimetrics/README.md

 ## Caveats

-- If the CI has never run on the target branch (e.g. `master` - likely to happen when you first set up `cimetrics`), the report will only show the values that have been uploaded, without any comparison.
+- If the CI has never run on the target branch (e.g. `main` - likely to happen when you first set up `cimetrics`), the report will only show the values that have been uploaded, without any comparison.
 - The rendered images are currently hosted in the target GitHub repository itself, under the `cimetrics` branch, in the `cimetrics` directory.

 ## Supported CI pipelines

-CI Metrics currently supports [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/), but it should be very easy to add support for other build pipelines by [subclassing GitEnv](https://github.com/jumaffre/cimetrics/blob/master/cimetrics/env.py#L72) and providing the right attributes.
+CI Metrics currently supports [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/), but it should be very easy to add support for other build pipelines by [subclassing GitEnv](https://github.com/jumaffre/cimetrics/blob/main/cimetrics/env.py#L72) and providing the right attributes.